-Many sponsors will send their win notifications via letter.
+Another popular method of notifying sponsors is to send a letter by postal mail.
 The letter may arrive by postal service or via a delivery service such as FedEx or UPS.
 Oftentimes, sponsors will require an affidavit or another response before they actually ship the prize.

 Telephone Call from the Sponsor:

 Some sponsors will call their winners to notify them that they have received a prize.
-It’s a common practice that they’ll try to reach the winner a certain number of times and then move on to the next name on the list.
-It’s very common that they won’t leave messages about a win, so be sure to use a telephone number where you can easily be reached!
+Oftentimes, the sponsor will try to reach the winner a certain number of times and then move on to the next name on the list.
+It's common that no answering machine messages will be left to notify you about wins, so be sure to use a telephone number where you can easily be reached!
 See how to use call forwarding for tips on not missing your prize.